 3. Skills enhancement

 Following a singular path in order to learn a new skill or enhance those we have already taken on board isn’t particularly inspiring.
-Humans like to have choice, which is why gamifying skills enhancement in business is fast becoming a popular learning method.
+Humans like to have a choice, which is why gamifying skills enhancement in business is fast becoming a popular learning method.

 Modern video games have all but abandoned linearity, offering gamers the ability to forge their own path and complete the task in hand in any way they see fit.
 The same can be done with learning by offering different learner paths that present a mixture of questions and eventual rewards at each stage.